IsaacChen89/Badminton-Singles_Split-Step-Timing-Analysis/README.md

 ## Label your own data with CVAT

-We use **CVAT for Video 1.1** because it natively supports per-frame attributes on tracked bounding boxes.
+Using **CVAT for Video 1.1** because it natively supports per-frame attributes on tracked bounding boxes.

 ### One-time task setup